DTEVV Workshop

 • Contribute your T&E/V&V of autonomous systems 'wants' and 'needs' to the conversation to help identify priority topic areas

 You must be registered to attend.
-Registration closes November 10, 2025.
+Registration closes January 21, 2026.
 Register Now

 This workshop is being hosted by the University of Maryland MATRIX Lab in partnership with the University of Maryland Applied Research Laboratory for Intelligence and Security (ARLIS) with support from the Office of Naval Research, the University of Maryland Clark School of Engineering, and the University of Maryland Institute for Systems Research.
 Email matrix@umd.edu if you have any questions about this event.

-Day 1: Workforce Day
+Day 1: Research Day

 8:00 a.m.
 Registration (Coffee and light refreshments will be available) -----